IvanMurzak/Unity-Package-Template/README.md

 - Fork or copy the repository
 - Add all your stuff to Assets/_PackageRoot directory
 - Update Assets/_PackageRoot/package.json to yours
-- (on Windows) execute gitPushToUPM.bat
+- (on Windows) execute gitSubTreePushToUPM.bat
-- (on Mac) execute gitPushToUPM.makefile
+- (on Mac) execute gitSubTreePushToUPM.makefile
 - Create release from UPM branch on GitHub web page.

 ![alt text](https://neogeek.dev/images/creating-custom-packages-for-unity-2018.3--git-release.png)